A Night in A Sleep Lab: What To Expect

 If you are wondering how you go to the bathroom with all those wires, you aren’t alone.
 This is the most common question regarding sleep studies.
 You can get up whenever you want, you just speak to the technician through the audio equipment, and they will come in and free you from the wires so you can use the restroom.
 Again, not ideal, but it’s just one night (hopefully).

 The second most common question is if you can watch tv before bed at a sleep lab.
 Many of us have different bedtime routines that help us wind down after a busy day.
-TV watching, meditation, or drinking a cup of chamomile tea could help you relax and in many clinics, you can still enjoy these activities.
+TV watching, calming our mind by going deep within on you meditation pillow, or drinking a cup of chamomile tea could help you relax and in many clinics, you can still enjoy these activities.

 In addition to the sensors, your blood oxygen levels will be measured with a small clip that is placed on either your ear or finger.
 The technician will also monitor snoring or any sounds you make (e.g., sleep talking), brain waves, breathing patterns, body position, eye movements, and chest movements.